ealang/z-synth/README.md

 A minimal synth that uses ALSA.
 The intention is to provide a synth that can operate with low latency even on low performance devices (e.g. a raspi).

-Currently only a square wave and this project is in a hacky state.
+The current sound is a square wave with some filtering and an amp envelope.

+The synth configuration is hardcoded.
+No parameters are exposed at runtime.

+Internally, the project's design allows for audio elements (e.g. generator, amplifier, filter) to be connected together in an acyclic graph to create the final sound.

+## Dependencies

-## Install ALSA dev dependencies
+Install ALSA dev libs.
+E.g. for Raspbian:

 ```
 apt install libasound2-dev
 ```

+RxCpp 4.x is required.
+Follow the instructions [here](https://github.com/ReactiveX/RxCpp) to install it.
+Increasing system virtual memory may be required when compiling RxCpp on a raspi.

 ## Build